pinbo/SNP_Primer_Pipeline/README.md

 # SNP Primer Design Pipeline
 These scripts make a simple pipeline to design **KASP** (Kompetitive Allele Specific PCR) and **CAPS/dCAPS** primers for SNP genotyping.

-Polymarker (http://polymarker.tgac.ac.uk/) is a great software to design KASP primers, but sometimes I have some specific requirements that Polymarker cannot meet, and it is difficult for me to modify its scripts because I do not know Ruby.
+PolyMarker (http://polymarker.tgac.ac.uk/) is a great software to design KASP primers, but sometimes I have some specific requirements that Polymarker cannot meet, and it is difficult for me to modify its scripts because I do not know Ruby.
 That is why I wrote these simple scripts to just meet my requirements.

+**This tool is now publicly available to use in [The Triticeae Toolbox Galaxy](https://galaxy.triticeaetoolbox.org/)!**

 # Main Changes